Acanthamoeba Infection: Symptoms, Causes, and Treatments

 • Topical Medications: Eye drops containing specific antiamoebic agents are commonly prescribed to treat Acanthamoeba keratitis.
 These medications help to eliminate the amoebas in the eye.

-• Oral Medications: In severe cases, oral medications may be prescribed to target the infection internally and provide comprehensive treatment for Acanthamoeba Infection.
+• Oral Medications: In severe cases, oral medications may be prescribed to target the infection internally and provide advanced treatment for Acanthamoeba Infection.

 • Surgical Intervention: In advanced stages of Acanthamoeba keratitis, surgical procedures like corneal transplantation may be necessary to remove the infected tissue and restore vision.